Are your tires safe

 In determining the safety of your tires manufacturers analyze the capabilities of their tires under a variety of road conditions and speeds to ensure the safety and durability of their tires.
 These tests are conducted on all factory-made tires whether they are intended for rain, snow, off-road, performance or fuel conservation.
 Among the many tests done on new tires is stopping distance.
 Stopping distance is the span of road that it takes for a vehicle to come to a complete stop.
 Here at Marks Trackside Auto in Princeton, NJ we carry top tire brands and test your tire safety continuously.

 Several factors determine the stopping distance of a tire.
 These include the materials and construction of the tire, its tread patterns and the vehicle on which its mounted.
 Thats why it is so important to choose the right tire for your car, van or truck.
 Fortunately we can help you determine which tires are best suited for your vehicle, and your day to day driving demands.

 A simple way to determine whether you need tires is the quarter test.
 Insert a quarter upside down into your tires tread.
 If the tread of your tire does not touch George Washingtons head, its time to have your tires replaced.

 It takes 5 minutes every month to properly check your tires (including the spare) to ensure the safety of your family and friends.

-Eye Check Daily: Inspect your tires daily for penetrations, bulges, cracks, and abnormal wear.
-Don't forget to check the tire edges for damage caused by misalignment or under-inflation.
-Trust your tires to our team of automotive technicians at Mark's Trackside Auto located at 880 Alexander Rd in Princeton, NJ.
+Inspect your tires daily for penetrations, bulges, cracks, and abnormal wear.
+Do not forget to check the tire edges for damage caused by misalignment or under-inflation.
+Trust your tires to our team of automotive technicians at Marks Trackside Auto located at 880 Alexander Rd in Princeton, NJ.